lanefu/clammy-ng/README.md

 - See the [nanopi-r5s host var](host_vars/nanopi-r5s.yml) for configuration
   example of all functionality.

+## Quirks

+### netplan

+Calling the netplan role twice is a little awkward since it really targets all netplan yaml files on netplan execution.
+It was more hygienic to have separate files files for the interfaces.
+This could be improved.

+### Debian

+I've been developing this against an Armbian build of Debian Trixie, and the process has been quite smooth.
+I've been utilizing the rolling release for over 18 months, even when Trixie was still in the sid branch.
+This should function correctly with a standard Debian Trixie installation as well.
+While Foomuuri isn't directly available in the Debian Bookworm repositories, the role could be easily adapted to install it from source.
+However, my primary target for this project is Debian Trixie.

 ## demo and screenshots

 Updating firewall demo with ansible / clammy-ng